seamlesshandover1208/sFog/README.md

 # sFog
-Here are the source code of sFog. it includes 2 parts.
+Here are the source code of sFog.
+It includes 2 parts.

 One part is fog node.
 The platform is QT 5.8 framework, installed in the Ubuntu 16.04.3 LTS.
 We also use the USB wireless adapter to broadcast the wifi signal.
 Linux tool "create_ap" is used to create the wifi hotspot.